-Operators should seriously consider options for the recycling of fracture treatment flow-back fluid.
-Technologic advances are making it more economical to treat these fluids with better results in water quality.
+Operators should seriously consider options for the recycling of fracture treatment flowback fluid.
+Technological advances are making it more economical to treat these fluids with better results in water quality.
 The treatment of these fluids may greatly enhance the quantity of acceptable, reusable fluids and provide more options for ultimate disposal.
+Transport and disposal at a centralized treatment facility is an acceptable option.

 Some operators may consider transporting frac fluids to local, publicly owned treatment works (POTWs).
 The OOG and the DWWM must be notified, via the application addendum, if this is an option being considered for disposal.
 The DWWM will be in contact with the POTW to ensure that the treatment facility can handle the flow and the quality of the waste.
-If the facility does not already have a permit for pretreatment, an NPDES permit modification and treatment requirements will need to be considered before approval of the discharge to the facility is allowed.
+If the facility does not already have a permit for pretreatment, an NPDES permit modification and treatment requirements will need to be evaluated before approval of the discharge to the facility is allowed.
 Federal regulations prohibit on-site treatment and disposal of the frac fluid to a nearby receiving stream.